 A battery is a hardware component that supplies power to a device, enabling that device to work without a power cord.
 Batteries are often capable of powering a laptop computer for several hours depending on how much power it requires.
 Today, many high-end devices like computer laptops and cell phones use rechargeable batteries that allow a user to recharge the battery when depleted of energy.
-In the picture below, is an example of what a laptop battery may look like when removed from the laptop with a close-up of the battery rating.
+The picture below is an example of a laptop battery with a close-up of the battery rating.

-There are three computer batteries types used with computers.
-First, is the backup battery, which is commonly referred to as the CMOS battery that holds your computer's settings, such as the time and date.
-Without a CMOS battery you would have to reset the time, date, and other system settings each time the computer starts.
+There are three computer battery types used with computers.
+First is the backup battery, which is commonly called the CMOS battery that holds your computer's settings, such as the time and date.
+Without a CMOS battery, you would have to reset the time, date, and other system settings each time the computer starts.

-Next, the bridge battery is only found in portable computers as a temporary backup for the main battery.
-A bridge battery allows you to remove the main battery and replace it with a good battery without having to turn off the computer.
+Second, the bridge battery is only found in portable computers as a temporary backup for the main battery.
+A bridge battery lets you remove the main battery and replace it with a good battery without having to turn off the computer.

 There are different battery technologies that allow a battery to work.
 Below is a list of some major types you're most likely to encounter.

 - LI-ION (Lithium Ion)